VDA5050/VDA5050/VDA5050_EN.md

 A request is always initiated by the mobile robot and communicated as part of the state message.
 The fleet control evaluates the request and returns its decision via the response topic.

 Each request is represented on the mobile robot by a request object (e.g. zoneRequest) which is included in the state message.
 The request object shall contain at minimum:

-	- a requestId that is unique per mobile robot for all currently active requests,
+	- a `requestId` that is unique per mobile robot for all currently active requests,
-	- a requestType that specifies the kind of operation the request refers to (access, replanning, use of corridor),
+	- a `requestType` that specifies the kind of operation the request refers to (access, replanning, use of corridor),
 	- a reference to the resource the request addresses (e.g. zone, zone set, map, edgeId, sequenceId), and
-	- a requestStatus.
+	- a `requestStatus`.

-The field requestStatus describes the life cycle of the request and shall support the following values:
+The field `requestStatus` describes the life cycle of the request and shall support the following values:
-    - 'REQUESTED': Mobile robot request.
+- 'REQUESTED': Mobile robot states a request.
 - 'GRANTED': The fleet control grants the request.
 - 'REVOKED': Fleet control revokes previously granted request.
 - 'EXPIRED': request has expired.
 - 'QUEUED': Acknowledge the mobile robot's request to the fleet control, but no permission is given yet.
 Request was added to some sort of a queue.
 Fleet control receives requests from the state topic and shall answer via the response topic containing a respone object that includes:
-	- The requestId of the corresponding request,
+- The `requestId` of the corresponding request,
 - a decision with one of the values 'GRANTED', 'QUEUED', 'REJECTED', or 'REVOKED', and
-	- optionally a leaseExpiry timestamp that limits the validity of a 'GRANTED' decision.
+- optionally a `leaseExpiry` timestamp that limits the validity of a 'GRANTED' decision.

 If a request is answered with 'QUEUED', fleet control acknowledges reception of the request but does not yet grant permission.
 The mobile robot shall then continue to wait and shall not perform the requested operation.
 If a request is answered with 'REJECTED', the mobile robot shall not perform the requested operation and may remove the corresponding request object from its state when it is no longer needed.

 If a request is answered with 'GRANTED', the mobile robot is allowed to perform the requested operation in accordance with the semantics of the request type.
-If a leaseExpiry is present, the permission shall only be considered valid until this time.
-Fleet control can extend a lease by sending an updated response with the same requestId and a new leaseExpiry.
+If a `leaseExpiry` is present, the permission shall only be considered valid until this time.
+Fleet control can extend a lease by sending an updated response with the same `requestId` and a new `leaseExpiry`.

-If a request is answered with 'REVOKED', or if the leaseExpiry is reached, the mobile robot shall update the requestStatus accordingly ('REVOKED' or 'EXPIRED') and shall act according to the releaseLossBehavior and shall keep the request in its state until the zone is exited.
+If a request is answered with 'REVOKED', or if the `leaseExpiry` is reached, the mobile robot shall update the `requestStatus` accordingly ('REVOKED' or 'EXPIRED') and shall act according to the `releaseLossBehavior` and shall keep the request in its state until the zone is exited.
 If the zone was not entered, the vehicle shall remove the request from its state.

 If no response is received within the time frame required by the application, the mobile robot shall behave as if the request had not been granted and shall not perform the operation that requires explicit permission.
 The handling of timeouts and retries shall be defined during integration.